What is a Special Student Limited?

-In March 2010, we integrated a new student database with ISIS – our current student system of record.
-Students who registered for academic credit courses prior to March 1, 2010, but not since, need to create a new student record which will enable them to log in to ISIS where they can view bills, make payment, register for courses, etc.
+In March 2010, we integrated a new student database with SIS – our current student system of record.
+Students who registered for academic credit courses prior to March 1, 2010, but not since, need to create a new student record which will enable them to log in to SIS where they can view bills, make payment, register for courses, etc.

 I am a faculty member.
-Do I use my JHED-ID to log in to ISIS or my ISIS-ID?
+Do I use my JHED-ID to log in to SIS or my SIS-ID?

 How can I drop a course?

-Once enrolled, new and continuing Special Students Limited can access their records via ISIS.
+Once enrolled, new and continuing Special Students Limited can access their records via SIS.

 Students wishing to drop an institute course may do so by selecting the “Registration - Add/Drop Classes” option from the Registration menu under their Public Health/SS-LTD student instance.
 Once the online deadline closes for an institute, add/drop requests must be submitted directly to the institute coordinator for approval.